“My son already has a laptop/netbook/tablet. Do I now have to go out and buy an iPad?”

 Is my son given guidance on how to use the internet safely?

-They all engage in Pastoral Care Time, where they are shown Digital Citizen presentations which are based on Wellington College’s values.
+At Year 9 all students engage in a BYOD induction where students will become familiar with the web tools our school uses.
+All students engage in Pastoral Care Time, where they are shown Digital Citizen presentations which are based on Wellington College’s values.
 They use these presentations as the starting point for discussions on responsible and safe use of the internet.
 However, parents definitely play a role in this by re-inforcing these messages at home.